 Productivity is a tricky science to master for businesses.
 What works for one industry, company and even employee might not work for another.

 In many ways, that’s why productivity tools exist: to give even the smallest businesses a chance to intelligently and flexibly make improvements in a way that suits them.
-Productivity tools include those that allow safe but broad access to the information people need whenever they want it, for added speed and efficiency when handling documents, and that give you insights across your entire enterprise at the click of a button.
+Productivity tools include those that allow safe but broad access to the information people need whenever they want it, digital signing tools for added speed and efficiency when handling documents, and data dashboards that give you insights across your entire enterprise at the click of a button.

-However, arguably just as important as knowing is knowing what not to do.
+However, arguably just as important as knowing how to improve workplace productivity is knowing what not to do.
 The worst of these productivity foes come disguised as friends, so you’ll think you’re helping your business and your staff but might actually be doing the opposite.

 Here we debunk seven of the most common productivity myths.